jesselansdown/jesselansdown.github.io/research.md

 -  Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry, *submitted*.
 With John Bamberg.
 (See [arXiv](https://arxiv.org/pdf/2107.05207.pdf).)
-- The Non-Existence of Block-Transitive Subspace Designs, *submitted*.
+- The Non-Existence of Block-Transitive Subspace Designs, *Combinatorial Theory*, to appear.
 With Daniel R. Hawtin.
 (See [arXiv](https://arxiv.org/pdf/2102.05142.pdf).)
 - Synchronising primitive groups of diagonal type exist, *Bulletin of the London Mathematical Society*, to appear.